 Leadership Through Dialogue

 ELP is based on the belief that leaders learn best through dialogue, and that dialogue is most valuable when conducted amongst equals in a setting that encourages openness and vulnerability.
+We facilitate a safe setting to go beyond the transactional concerns of everyday to explore challenges at the levels of the individual leader, the organization and society.
 Dialogue is more effective than discussion or debate in addressing issues of increasing complexity and speed.
 In today’s world that is polarized and short of attention, reflection and dialogue are more necessary than ever.
-ELP facilitates a safe setting to go beyond the transactional concerns of everyday to explore challenges at the levels of the individual leader, the organization and society.

 Structure of ELP Leadership Dialogues

 ELP Leadership Dialogues are always a mix of plenary introductions and moderated dialogues.
-We kick off with an in-depth interview with our main guest to explore their leadership dilemmas.
-We refrain from Powerpoint-presentations and success stories, but explore the real challenges.
+We kick off with an in-depth interview with our main guest; we refrain from Powerpoint-presentations and success stories, but explore their real challenges, prompted by questions from participants.
 After this plenary introduction participants engage into moderated Roundtable Dialogues (or breakouts when online) to share their personal insights and experiences.
 The plenary introduction serves as a catalyst for the reflection in the Dialogues.
-At the end of the session participants write down their key takeaways.
+At the end of the session participants write down their leadership lessons.
 These new perspectives or deeper insights can be the building blocs of actions they will take in their personal context.

 Chatham House Rule